Skip to main content

 1. Go to your Workspace;

-3. Within your Infrastructure, click on 'Activities' in the left side menu;
+3. Click 'Activities' in the Infrastructure menu;

-6. Continue from the 'Step 3' below.
+6. Continue from 'Step 3' below.

 Step 2.
-In the 'Commit' page, click on 'Back to review'
+On the 'Commit' page, click 'Back to review'.

-If an error occurs, repeat the process.
+If the error persists, repeat the log analysis process.

-Edit Infrastructure name and description via the StackSpot Portal
+Edit Infrastructure name and description

-Next step
+Next steps

 danger